 By the way, Johnson lost more than he won.
 For example, he wanted to spell words like “public” as “publick,” and extended his “ou” fetish to words like “horrour.”

 In modern times, dictionaries are compiled by lexicographers, who look for usages of words in the wild and, once they become widespread enough to be commonly known, go through the process of defining and adding them.

 The dictionary is adding words all of the time.
-Sometimes, new words wind up there fairly fast.
+Sometimes, new words wind up there fairly quickly.
 In other cases, it takes a relatively long time.
 Here are some additions from April and September 2019, and a general idea of how long they were in the wild before they became “official.”

 Here are a dozen recent additions.

 - Bechdel test: Coined by Alison Bechdel in 2007, this was her way of assessing the representation of women in fiction.
 The question in the test is this: “Does this work feature two women who talk to each other about something besides a man?”
 Sometimes, the additional requirement of both female characters being named is included.

 - Bottle episode: This is one of my personal favorites mainly because it relates to my field.
 A “bottle episode” is an episode of a TV series that takes place mostly in one location, and with only a few characters, and it exists entirely to save money.
 Often, showrunners will toss in a bottle episode when they know they want to shoot the moon on the budget of their season finale.
 It can actually make for compelling television, though.
 Although a number of examples on that list predate it, the term was first used in 2003.